U.S. Agent: Omega Flight

 As an employee of Omega Flight, U.S. Agent is given the responsibility of training Weapon Omega (Michael Pointer).

-During a mission to take down un-registered super-criminal Tentakill, Weapon Omega passes out mid-combat for unknown reasons forcing U.S. Agent to detain the criminal single handed.
+During a mission to take down unregistered super-criminal Tentakill, Weapon Omega passes out mid-combat for unknown reasons, forcing U.S. Agent to detain the criminal single-handedly.
 Weapon Omega's unusual behaviour rouses U.S. Agent's suspicions, who is later seen to be communicating covertly with an unknown source.

-It later transpires that Weapon Omega is being manipulated by Omega Flight's handler Agent Brown as well as his psychologist Dr. Benning, but worse than that unregistered super-criminals are being detained, with no record being made of their detention, and their powers are being used to fuel Weapon Omega's energy absorbing power, resulting in the deaths of several of the inmates who are completely drained of life.
+It later transpires that Weapon Omega is being manipulated by Omega Flight's handler Agent Brown, as well as his psychologist Dr. Benning, but worse than that, unregistered super-criminals are being detained with no record being made of their detention, and their powers are being used to fuel Weapon Omega's energy-absorbing power, resulting in the deaths of several of the inmates who are completely drained of life.

-It is later revealed that U.S. Agent is acting on behalf of Iron Man who is monitoring Weapon Omega's progress and requires U.S. Agent to obtain the data analysis of Omega's powers as well as the details of his private consultations with Omega Flight's psychologists.
+It is later revealed that U.S. Agent is acting on behalf of Iron Man, who is monitoring Weapon Omega's progress and requires U.S. Agent to obtain the data analysis of Omega's powers, as well as the details of his private consultations with Omega Flight's psychologists.

-Before his departure Stark, due to his lack of knowledge that the super-villain Rap-tor had been recently detained—despite having access to all prisoner manifests—unknowingly confirms Agent's suspicions that super-villains detained by Omega Flight are not being officially recorded and that the villains are subsequently disappearing without explanation.
+Before his departure, Stark, due to his lack of knowledge that the super-villain Raptor had been recently detained despite having access to all prisoner manifests, unknowingly confirms Agent's suspicions that super-villains detained by Omega Flight are not being officially recorded, and that the villains are subsequently disappearing without explanation.

 U.S. Agent's suspicions grow when Weapon Omega is not seen for weeks at a time.
 He is repeatedly told by Agent Brown that Omega is simply unwell and resting.
-Arachne (Julia Carpenter), acting with U.S. Agent in order to uncover the conspiracy, spies and informs him that Weapon Omega isn't resting and for some reason he is being constantly observed.
+Arachne (Julia Carpenter), acting with U.S. Agent in order to uncover the conspiracy, spies and informs him that Weapon Omega is not resting and for some reason he is being constantly observed.